itmeson/algebra/README.md

-Course documents for Algebra, a college-level course that focuses on applications.
+Course documents for Algebra, a college-level course that focuses on applications, that I last taught at Johnson and Wales University in 2013.

 The site is built using Pelican, a static site generator written in Python.